vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `-r`, `--rate` *n*
       Refresh rate in seconds, defaults to 1 second.

+    `--no-processes`
+      Disable tracking of process states, which needs to walk through all processes in `/proc`.
+Relevant only for TUI, JSON output does not contain this information.

     `--no-iostat`
       Do not track the host's io stats using `zpool iostat`.